Watching Dr. Strangelove

 The film is an aesthetic masterpiece.
 It is dark and edgy but also absurd and silly.
 When Colonel Ripper orders the bombers to attack he does so out of concern over the Communist threat to “our precious bodily fluids.”
 When the president calls Soviet Premier Kissoff, the Russian leader must discuss possible nuclear annihilation while he is drunk and with a woman.
 When Major Kong attempts to dislodge a jammed nuclear bomb he ends up, famously, riding the device all the way down to its explosion over the target.

-Kubrick directing on the the film's combat scenes.
+Kubrick directing one of the film's combat scenes.

 There is sophistication here, of course.
 After all, this is a Stanley Kubrick film.
 The sets are highly detailed, every aspect of picture looks and feels realistic.
 All the humor rests on a bed of rock-solid validity.
 All black comedy is automatically a complex mix of intense or dangerous circumstances with funny lines and behaviors.
 Dr. Strangelove is perhaps the best example of this genre.
 While Scott (pushed by Kubrick) served as the clown of the film, Sellers as the president, offered straight humor, Sellers as the British colonel is Monty Python-like, Sellers as Dr. Strangelove is an outlandish Nazi, and Slim Pickens, being more or less himself, is naturally over-the-top.
 Dr. Strangelove offers a rich mix of humor.